 To book accommodation at the Seabird Private Caravan Park you must call the person who manages each property (some are managed directly by their owners, but many are managed by on site managers).
 Booking enquiries are not managed at the shop and you need to arrange your accommodation before you go - as there is no guarantee of vacancies if you just turn up.

-The majority of the sites are managed by the Kath & Leslie - and if they have none available they should be able to ask around and give you another number to call after checking the other site availability.
+The majority of the sites are managed by Francine - and if they have none available they should be able to ask around and give you another number to call after checking the other site availability.

 Seabird is some distance from medical and other emergency assistance.
 The nearest hospital is Joondalup, however there is an ambulance and Health Centre at Lancelin.
 In an emergency dial 000, there are also lists of the town first aiders at the front of the Seabird Private Caravan Park and near the Seabird Cafe.
 There is also a first aid kit available in the men's toilet in the centre toilet block located on the grassed area of the Seabird Private Caravan Park.